 The incidence of rotten egg odor or black water in water lines is due to the reaction of sulfates and microorganisms in water.
-To determine the source of the odor, it is important to check to see whether the cold water contains odor, or just the hot water.
+To determine the source of the odor, it is important to check to see whether the cold water contains odor or just the hot water.

 Run the hot water to notice the odor.
 Then move to another faucet and run the cold water.
 If the cold water has an odor, then the source is in the cold water.
-If the hot water alone has odor, then the odor is occurring primarily in the water heater.
+If the hot water alone has an odor, then the odor is occurring primarily in the water heater.

-City water is usually chlorinated, which kills odor causing bacteria.
-However, in some cases the chlorine residual may be very low, particularly if your house is at the end of the distribution system and far away from where the chlorine is first injected at the water treatment plant.
+City water is usually chlorinated, which kills odor-causing bacteria.
+However, in some cases, the chlorine residual may be very low, particularly if your house is at the end of the distribution system and far away from where the chlorine is first injected at the water treatment plant.
 If you run your cold water and notice an odor, its best to call your local water utility and report the problem.

 Even though the water entering a pipeline from the city water treatment plant can be free of odor, the water may develop odors directly in the distribution line.
 This can be caused by old iron distribution systems that provide an environment for the sulfate bacteria to grow.
 Increased bacterial growth depletes both the oxygen and the chlorine residual in the piping.
 By the time it reaches the house it can be free of chlorine residual and odors can easily develop.

 Odors can develop even in cold water piping in the home, especially in galvanized iron piping.
 Often iron piping in the house is of an older age and can be corroded, providing a good environment for the bacteria to grow and odors to develop.
 If there is an odor in the cold water, and the source is chlorinated city water, its best to trace and see if the piping is iron piping, and then replace it with copper.
-As a first step to this process, one can add hydrogen peroxide or chlorine bleach to the piping and sanitize it, and see if the odor can be eliminated.
+As the first step to this process, one can add hydrogen peroxide or chlorine bleach to the piping and sanitize it, and see if the odor can be eliminated.
 If the odor returns, it may be necessary to replace the old galvanized iron pipe with copper piping.